aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Fitting the model using the EM algorithm requires an initial seed model.
 Convergence may not be possible from a given seed and the result may not achieve the maximum likelihood.
 The plugin provides the option to configure the random seed, the number of initial models and the convergence criteria for the algorithm.
 The results of each fit can be logged to the ``ImageJ`` log window; the best model is used for analysis.

+It is possible to skip fitting a mixture model by setting the ``Max components`` to 1.
+The results will be shown for a single multi-variate Gaussian distribution.

 Parameters
 ~~~~~~~~~~